 '''

-com.companyname.application
+com.symbol.

-com.symbol. where:
+where:

+com.companyname.application = the specific application with the package name

+com.companyname.application will be permitted for this group.

+'''

-com.companyname.application = the specific application with the package name com.companyname.application will be permitted for this group. com.symbol. = any application that has a package name that starts with com.symbol will be permitted for this group. '''
+com.symbol.= any application that has a package name that starts with

-The wildcard "." is allowed and indicates that this group is permitted to run any package.
+NOTE The wildcard "." is allowed and indicates that this group is permitted to run any package.